 .
 Military Defeat and the Collapse of the "Axis of Resistance"

-The collapse of the credibility of the Iranian regime began with a series of military setbacks.
-At the end of the year, Israel launched military strikes against Iran, and Iranian airspace was effectively "closed to flights," severely violating its sovereignty.
-The Revolutionary Guard, which had been portrayed domestically as "invincible," proved utterly defenseless against U.S. and Israeli attacks.
-American bombers used massive bunker-busting bombs to destroy Iran's core underground nuclear facilities, while the expensive Russian-made air defense systems, suppressed by electronic warfare, failed entirely, fully exposing their "paper tiger" nature.
+The collapse of the credibility of the Iranian regime began with successive military setbacks.
+By the end of 2024, Israel launched military strikes against Iran, effectively grounding flights in Iranian airspace and severely violating its sovereignty.
+The Revolutionary Guards, touted domestically as invincible, were utterly defenseless against U.S. and Israeli attacks.
+U.S. B-2 bombers used massive bunker-buster bombs to destroy Iran's key underground nuclear facilities, while the expensive Russian S-300 air defense systems, purchased at great cost, failed entirely under electronic warfare suppression, completely exposing their paper tiger nature.

-Amid military setbacks, Iran's decades-long geopolitical alliance network, the "Axis of Resistance," has also completely collapsed.
-The fall of the Syrian Assad regime severed Iran's land bridge to the Mediterranean; the targeted elimination of senior Hezbollah leaders in Lebanon and the disarmament of Hamas have plunged Iran into comprehensive strategic isolation.
-Public discontent over the regime's immense expenditure on supporting overseas allies while failing to safeguard national territory and improve people's livelihoods has further erupted.
+Amid military setbacks, the decades-long geopolitical alliance network known as the "Axis of Resistance," constructed by Iran, has also completely collapsed.
+The fall of the Syrian Assad regime severed Iran's land bridge to the Mediterranean; the targeted elimination of senior leaders of Hezbollah in Lebanon and the disarmament of Hamas have plunged Iran into comprehensive strategic isolation.
+Public discontent over the regime's massive expenditure on supporting overseas allies, while failing to safeguard national territory and improve people's livelihoods, has further erupted.

 .
 Internal instability and the deterioration of the external environment

 Signs of instability within the regime have accelerated the spread of the crisis.
-Reports indicate that Iran's Supreme Leader has devised an escape plan to flee to Moscow in the event of the situation spiraling out of control.
-Such rumors have spread among the military and police forces, severely undermining the loyalty of the security apparatus.
-The initiators of this protest are the bazaar merchant class, which once served as a crucial economic pillar of the regime.
-The "defection" of this traditionally conservative force holds symbolic significance, signaling the collapse of the regime's foundational support base.
+Reports indicate that Iran's Supreme Leader has formulated an escape plan to flee to Moscow if the situation spirals out of control.
+Such rumors have spread among the military and police forces, severely undermining the loyalty of security personnel.
+The initiators of these protests are the bazaar merchant class, which once served as a crucial economic pillar of the regime.
+The defection of this traditionally conservative force carries symbolic significance, signaling the collapse of the regime's foundational support.

 Changes in the external environment have also provided momentum for the protests.
 Former U.S. President Donald Trump publicly stated that if the Iranian government uses violence against its citizens, the United States will take action and has already been briefed on potential military operations against Iran.
 Such public security assurances have significantly boosted the confidence of the demonstrators, leading to an escalation in the intensity of the protests.